 Alice works in the office, assisting families with contributions, payments, biographical information, genealogy, and much more.
 Since we rarely use an answering service, Alice is often who answers funeral home calls from her home after normal business hours.

-Alice is a member of Albany's First Assembly of God Church, the Thursday Study Club, PEO Chapter EP, and is a past Governor's Appointee to the Oregon State Medical Examiner Advisory Board.
-She also served on the Linn Benton Community College Foundation Board and Albany Visitor’s Association Board.
+Alice is a member of The Albany Hope Church of the Assemblies of God, the Thursday Study Club, PEO Chapter EP, and is a past Governor’s Appointee to the Oregon State Medical Examiners Advisory Board.
+She also served on the Linn Benton Community College Foundation Board.
 Alice has served the Albany community and has provided comfort and guidance to grieving families for many years.

 Jeff Prunk received his preneed insurance and funeral director's licenses in 2002.
 Jeff specializes in prearranged and prefunded services and often meets with area residents to discuss preplanning.
 Jeff also meets with at-need families who find his warm and compassionate manner to be of great comfort.